Courtney Garrett: Vying for Miss America

 Garrett was Virginia's representative at the Miss America 2015 pageant in Atlantic City, New Jersey, in September 2014.
 She was the first runner-up to Miss New York Kira Kazantsev for the national title and would have taken over as Miss America if anything had interrupted her reign.
 Garrett earned a $25,000 scholarship prize as first runner-up.

 Early life and education

 Garrett is a native of Pamplin City, Virginia, and a 2010 graduate of Prince Edward County High School in Farmville, Virginia.
 Her father is Steven Garrett, and her mother is Jeanine Garrett.
 Garrett has two younger brothers, Austin and Ryan.
 She and Austin, who has cerebral palsy, appeared together on a Wheaties box commemorating the 2014 Special Olympics World Games.

 Garrett is a May 2014 graduate of Liberty University.

-Garret is currently enrolled at Liberty University's School of Law and will graduate in May 2018.
+As of 2016 Garret was enrolled at Liberty University's School of Law and with plans to graduate in May 2018.